 Elsie had two cousins who were also followers of the Arts and Crafts movement.
-Laurence Howie was a student, then principal, at the SA school of Arts and Crafts and her other cousin Makin was an architect with whom she worked on several gardens.

-Elsie formed a partnership with Walter Bagot the architect (interestingly Gwyneth was friendly with the Bagots and advised them on where to go in Italy and joined them there) Bagot and Cornish worked together from 1924 on the house and garden Broadlees on Waverley Ridge, Crafers, built for the Waite sisters Eva and Lily between 1924 and 1926.
-Eva was a passionate gardener and follower of Getrude Jekyll.
-Broadlees has a strong Italianate influence and featured cypresses and succulents which she also planted at the University of Adelaide.
-Elsie also worked on the Reid's garden, Eringa for Sir Sidney Kidman, the Wilcox garden in North Adelaide with a house designed by Eric McMichael (later became St Anne's College and the Darling garden in North Adelaide which became Aquinas college).
+Laurence Howie was principal at the SA school of Arts and Crafts and her other cousin Makin was an architect with whom she worked on several gardens.
+Elsie formed a partnership with Walter Bagot the architect (Gwyneth was also friends with the Bagots).
+Bagot and Cornish worked together from 1924 on the Broadlees house and garden on Waverley Ridge, Crafers, built for the Waite sisters Eva and Lily between 1924 and 1926.
+Eva was a passionate gardener and follower of Gertrude Jekyll.
+Broadlees has a strong Italianate influence and featured cypresses and succulents which Elsie also planted at the University of Adelaide.
+Elsie also worked on the Reid's garden, Eringa for Sir Sidney Kidman, the Wilcox garden in North Adelaide with a house designed by Eric McMichael (later St Anne's College) and the Darling garden in North Adelaide (which became Aquinas College).
 All these houses had shutters like the ones at Stangate.
 Elsie made gardens for the University of Adelaide from 1929 to her death in 1946.

-She designed Model Gardens at exhibitions from 1929-1938.
+She designed Model Gardens at the Royal Show from 1929-1938.
 She designed and planted the Pioneer Women's Memorial garden from 1937 to 1940.
-She worked on the Darian Smith Garden in North Adelaide in 1938, designed by Guy St John Makin (Elsie's cousin) Neo Georgian with an Italianate influence, shutters and lots of Mediterranean plants.
+She also worked on the Darian Smith Garden in North Adelaide designed by Guy St John Makin (Elsie's cousin), Neo Georgian with an Italianate influence, shutters and Mediterranean plants.

-Rev Cornish went to England in 1922 and at the end of 1923 became chaplain at St Thomas Hospital in Lambeth London a position he held to 1939.
+Rev Cornish went to England in 1922 and at the end of 1923 became chaplain at St Thomas Hospital in Lambeth, London, a position he held to 1939.
 Raymond and Gwen were married in 1927 in Surrey.
 Raymond designed Stangate House between 1937-39 and made a cardboard model and asked Eric McMichael to build it.
 Earthworks began in January 1940 and they moved in, in July.
 They named it after Stangate, London where they had lived.
 Elsie and Gwyneth planted a Tilia avenue along the driveway, many oaks, conifers and five camellias, retained some grey box and red gums, rerouted the creek, built stone walls and planted thousands of bluebells.

-Gwyneth who had no children bequeathed the house in 1967 to the National Trust but they did not take possession until 1970.
+Gwyneth who had no children, so bequeathed the house in 1967 to the National Trust but they did not take possession until 1970.
 The Mount Lofty branch took care of the house from 1970 until they disbanded in 2019.

-Members of the Camellia Society, many of whom were also National Trust members started planting the collection of camellias in 1977 which now numbers over 750.
+Members of the Camellia Society, many of whom were also National Trust members started planting the collection of camellias in 1977 which now numbers over 770.
 The garden was officially opened in 1982.
 It was awarded the honour of an 'International Camellia Garden of Excellence' in 2012.
-Camellia Society members have been working in the garden every Tuesday for over 40 years tending the camellia collection and planting other ornamental trees, shrubs and perennials.
+Camellia Society members have been working in the garden every Tuesday for over 40 years, tending the camellia collection and planting other ornamental trees, shrubs and perennials.

-In January of 2020, a group of National Trust garden volunteers led by Horticulturalist and Garden Historian, Merilyn Kuchel began working on the garden surrounding the house, previously managed by the Mt Lofty Branch.
+In January of 2020, a group of National Trust garden volunteers led by Horticulturalist and Garden Historian, Merilyn Kuchel began working on the garden surrounding the house.
 They removed a huge old cypress hedge behind the house and planted the now sunny bank with 30 heritage roses donated by the Heritage Rose Society of SA.
-In the tradition of Getrude Jekyll they are developing an herbaceous border with colour themed perennials.
+In the tradition of Gertrude Jekyll, they are developing an herbaceous border with colour themed perennials.
 In 2021 the declining conifer collection on the western bank of the Oak lawn was removed and is being planted with camellias suited to topiary work and white perennials and roses to enhance the display for the summer weddings held under the big oak tree.